Acquired Brain Injury and a Traumatic Brain Injury

 Nearly 1.7 million people withstand a traumatic brain injury (TBI) every year in America.
 While most people who experience a brain injury are able to resume their daily activities, more than 125,000 people each year are considered permanently disabled as a result of their traumatic brain injury.

 According to the Centers for Disease Control and Injury Prevention, the leading causes of TBI are:

 - Falls (35.2%)

 - Assaults (10%)

-The Brain Injury Network states, “There is conflict with regard to the definitions of TBI and ABI and this is causing confusion within our brain injury survivor community.”
-They are calling for consistent definition of terms across all medical, legal and other forms of communication.
+The Brain Injury Network states, “There is a conflict with regard to the definitions of TBI and ABI and this is causing confusion within our brain injury survivor community.”
+They are calling for a consistent definition of terms across all medical, legal, and other forms of communication.

 Let’s examine the definitions for each:

 Acquired Brain Injury (ABI)

 An acquired brain injury is an injury to the brain that has occurred after birth but is not related to hereditary, congenital, or degenerative disease.
 An ABI injury includes all types of traumatic brain injuries (TBI) and also brain injuries caused after birth by cerebral vascular accidents and loss of oxygen to the brain, including hypoxia, illness, infection, stroke, substance abuse, toxic exposure, and tumor.